qyaozh/Keng/README.md

 The `Keng` package is named after Loo-Keng Hua, who made great achievements in mathematics mainly through self-study.
-Loo-Keng Hua encouraged the novices to show their axe skills at the gate of Ban’s house, so the `Keng` package comes.
+Loo-Keng Hua encouraged novices to show their axe skills at the gate of Ban’s house, so the `Keng` package comes.
+In addition, `Keng` is the abbreviation of “Knock Errors off Nice Guesses.”

 The `Keng` package aims to automate the computations Qingyao repeat in his psychological research and teaching.
 Hope the functions and data